skycluster-project/skycluster-docs/latest/_sources/getting-started/skycluster-dashboard.rst.txt

 .. code-block:: sh

     # Check the status of the dashboard deployment
-    kubectl get deployment skycluster-dashboard -n skycluster
+    kubectl get deployment skycluster-dashboard -n skycluster-system
+    # NAME                   READY   UP-TO-DATE   AVAILABLE   AGE
+    # skycluster-dashboard   1/1     1            1           43h

     # Check the status of the dashboard service
-    kubectl get svc skycluster-dashboard -n skycluster
+    kubectl get svc skycluster-dashboard -n skycluster-system
+    # NAME                   TYPE           CLUSTER-IP   EXTERNAL-IP   PORT(S)        AGE
+    # skycluster-dashboard   LoadBalancer   10.0.58.65   172.18.0.3    80:30423/TCP   43h

 Please note the ``EXTERNAL-IP`` of the service, as you will need it to access the dashboard.
 If the EXTERNAL-IP is still pending, it means the LoadBalancer is not yet ready.
-CHeck the status of the
-LoadBalancer installation.
+Check the status of the LoadBalancer installation.
+If you are using ``kind``, ensure that you have set up the Kind LoadBalancer installation.

 Manual Installation
 -------------------